 Nests are made in dark, quiet spaces, like in between walls, cabinets, closets, basements, attics, storage areas, rafters etc. Each mouse remains within about 10 feet of its nest at all times, so nests are almost always found within this distance of a food source.

 Seeds and grains are a house mouse's main dietary staples, although mice are opportunistic omnivores that ultimately eat a wide variety of foods.
 Mice are especially fond of foods that are high in fat, protein, and even sugar.
 Even though mice only eat about 1/10 of an ounce of food per day, they may bite open several food packages for sampling.

 Activity: Sensitive to bright lights, mice are generally nocturnal or crepuscular (active during twilight).
 A mouse's range of activity is usually confined to an area with an average radius of 10 feet.

 Reproduction: Reproduction begins at 6-10 weeks of age, and each female can give birth to as many as 10 litters per year.
 After a short gestation period of 20 days, litters of 5 to 6 young are born and the cycle begins again.

-Exploration: Using its superior senses of hearing, smell, taste and touch, the mouse becomes an expert of its range by learning and memorizing the locations of food, pathways and obstacles.
-When a new object enters its range, the mouse is usually unafraid to explore it.
+Exploration: Using superior senses of hearing, smell, taste and touch, a mouse becomes an expert of its range by learning and memorizing the locations of food, pathways and obstacles.
+When a new object enters its range, a mouse is usually unafraid to explore it.

 Social Interaction: Mice live in colonies, or family groups.
-For each colony, a territory is established by urine and feces marking.
+Each colony establishes its own territory by urine and feces marking.

 Identify Mouse Damage

-Mice are tiny, swift, and their range is small, so they generally remain out of sight when living with humans.
+Mice are tiny and swift, and their range is small, so they generally remain out of sight when living with humans.
 It's important to identify signs of mice and their damage in order to protect your home.